networkservicemesh/deployments-k8s/examples/heal/dataplane-interrupt/README.md

-# Local NSE death
+# Dataplane Interruption

-This example shows that NSM keeps working after the local NSE death.
+This example shows that NSM not only checks that control plane is fine (NSMgr, Registry, etc), but also catches that dataplane is interrupted and performs healing when it's restored.

 NSC and NSE are using the `kernel` mechanism to connect with each other.